fieldtrip/website/tutorial/plotting.md

 Since MATLAB uses the 'painter' renderer to export in Illustrator format, this method allows one to export quite complex figures that otherwise would be exported as bitmaps.
 Note, however, that the 'painter' renderer also has certain limitations compared to the z-buffer and openGL renderers.
 (See also MATLAB help on selecting a renderer).

-Some examples of what you can d
+Some examples of what you can do

     % options for data selection (used with any plotting function cfg = [];